 We currently have in-licensing agreements relating to our lead therapeutic candidates under clinical development.
 In January 2005, we in-licensed the rights to BL-1040 under a license agreement with B.G.
 Negev Technologies.
 Under the BL-1040 license agreement, we are obligated to use commercially reasonable efforts to develop the licensed technology in accordance with a specified development plan, including meeting certain specified diligence goals.
 In September 2012, we in-licensed the rights to BL-8040 under a license agreement from Biokine.
 Under the BL-8040 license agreement, we are obligated to make commercially reasonable, good faith efforts to sublicense or commercialize BL-8040 for fair consideration.
 In February 2011, we in-licensed the rights to BL-7010 from Univalor.
-Under the BL-7010 license agreement, we are obligated to use commercially reasonable efforts to develop the license agreement with IPC.
-Under the BL-5010 license agreement plan, including meeting certain specified diligence goals.
-In November 2007, we in-licensed the rights to BL-7010 under a license agreement with IPC.
-Under the BL-5010 license agreement, we are obligated to use commercially reasonable efforts to develop the licensed technology in accordance with a specified divelopment plan, including meeting certain specified diligence goals.
-In November 2007, we in-licensed the rights to BL-7040 license agreement plan, including meeting certain specified diligence goals.
-In September 1 accordance with a specified development plan, including meeting certain specified dilegence goals.
-In January 2012, we in-licensed the rights to BL-7040 license agreement, we are responsible for, and are required to exert, reasonable commercial efforts to carry out the development, regulatory, manufacturing, and marketing work necessary to develop and commercialize products under the agreement in accordance with a specified development plan.
-In January 2012, we in-licensed the rights to BL-8020 under a license agreement from Panmed and Genoscience.
-Und
+Under the BL-7010 license agreement, we are obligated to use commercially reasonable efforts to develop the licensed technology in accordance with a specified development plan, including meeting certain specified diligence goals.
+In November 2007, we in-licensed the rights to BL-5010 under a license agreement with IPC.
+Under the BL-5010 license agreement, we are obligated to use commercially reasonable efforts to develop the licensed technology in accordance with a specified development plan, including meeting certain specified diligence goals.
+In June 2011, we in-licensed the rights to BL-7040 under a license agreement from Yissum.
+Under the BL-7040 license agreement, we are responsible for, and are required to exert, reasonable commercial efforts to carry out the development, regulatory, manufacturing, and marketing work necessary to develop and commercialize products under the agreement in accordance with a specified development plan.
+In January 2012, we in-licensed the rights to BL-8020 under a license agreement from Panmed, Inc., or Panmed, and Genoscience.
+Under the BL-8020 license agreement, we were obligated to use commercially reasonable efforts to develop and commercialize the licensed technology in accordance with a specified development plan.
+Due to a number of considerations, including the potential for other viral indications, as well as a re-prioritization of our pipeline, we agreed with them that as of April 1, 2014, the license agreement would be terminated and that we would enter into a collaboration agreement whereby, among other things, the licensors agreed to take over development of the drug in consideration for 28% of future sublicense receipts by the licensors, and we agreed to supply, at the licensors' request and in consideration for full payment, the drug needed for a clinical trial to be administered by the licensors.
+Genoscience and Panmed will in the near future be deciding on the direction of the current phase 1/2 study as well as assessing potential additional indications.

 Each of the foregoing in-licensing agreements, or the obligation to pay royalties thereunder, will generally remain in effect until the expiration, under the applicable agreement, of all of the licensing, royalty and sublicense revenue obligations to the applicable licensors, determined on a product-by-product and country-by-country basis.
-We may terminate the BL-1040 inlicensing agreement by providing 60 days' prior written notice to B.G.
+We may terminate the BL-1040 in-licensing agreement by providing 60 days' prior written notice to B.G.
 Negev Technologies.
 We may terminate the BL-8040 in-licensing agreement upon 90 days' prior written notice to Biokine.
-We may terminate the BL-7040 in-licensing agreement upon 30 days' prior written notice to the respective licensor.
+We may terminate the BL-7010 in-licensing agreement, the BL-5010 in-licensing agreement or the BL-7040 in-licensing agreement upon 30 days' prior written notice to the respective licensor.